higra/Higra/doc/source/graph.rst

 This page presents common functions for the manipulation of graphs.
 A dedicated page for the ``tree`` structure, see :ref:`tree`.

+All functions acting on graphs have the same name in C++ and in Python, except for iterators to avoid name collisions with the `Boost Graph Library (BGL) <https://www.boost.org/doc/libs/1_67_0/libs/graph/doc/index.html>`_.
-In C++ graph realted methods are free functions (as in the `Boost Graph Library BGL <https://www.boost.org/doc/libs/1_67_0/libs/graph/doc/index.html>`_), while in Python they are member functions.
+In c++, graph related methods are free functions (as in BGL), while in Python they are member functions.
 For example, the function ``num_vertices`` that returns the number of vertices in a graph, will be called:
-All functions acting on graphs have the same name in C++ and in Python, except for iterators to avoid name collisions with BGL.

 .. tabs::